sindresorhus/linkify-urls/readme.md

 Values: `'string' | 'dom'`\
 Default: `'string'`

-Format of the generated content.
+The format of the generated content.

 `'string'` will return it as a flat string like `'Visit <a href="https://example.com">https://example.com</a>'`.